 Thanks to the recent RBI (our equivalent of the Federal bank) recent mandates which temporarily (I hope) ruined all prospects of “subscribing” to any of the best video tools out there.

 Which led me on a massive hunt for incredibly powerful and still free video SaaS tools (for all sorts of purposes as mentioned above).

 I thought you’ll benefit from a few of those here.
 Here are some of those free video tools (multi-purpose) you can use now and the best uses of these free video tools as well:

-Apart from the fact that the folks at Loom are incredibly generous, understanding, social, and the team swears by excellent customer support, Loom itself is loaded.
+Apart from the fact that the folks at Loom are incredibly generous, understanding, social, and the team provides excellent customer support, and Loom itself is loaded.

 It’s the kind of video tool that’ll somehow make you take action, create videos, and ship them out.